rrigato/architecture/eloquent_javascript/third_edition.md

   - focus/blur = when user moves from or to the browser tab/window
   - load = fires when the document/image is loaded
   - beforeunload = fires before the page is closed to prevent user from losing work
+  - submit = fired when a button of type="submit" is clicked on a form